ScooloV/bbpedia/docs/death_zone/blood_bowl_stadia.md

 5 *Uneven Footing:* Covered in bumps and riddled with holes, the playing surface at this stadium is one big

 tripping hazard.
-All players suffer a -1 modifierr to their MA for the duration of this game, to a minimum of MA3.
+All players suffer a -1 modifier to their MA for the duration of this game, to a minimum of MA3.
 However, players can attempt to Rush one extra square during their